 I have worked in art galleries, movie theaters, internet start-ups that barely started, architecture firms, now defunct record stores, publishers, theater companies, bakeries, non-profits, historic sites, parks, and museums.
 Currently, I live and work in the Santa Cruz Mountains greeting visitors to a Quaker retreat center and managing a local history museum.
 I am too busy hugging all these redwood trees to wonder too much how it all fits together but I am attempting to take some of my spare time to work through the issues that fascinate me.

 The perspective of this blog is simply one of stewardship.
-The care and maintenance of the built and the unbuilt environment are essentially complementary and necessary for basic human health, happiness and long-term survival.
+The care and maintenance of the built and the unbuilt environment can be complementary and bringing them together is a necessary step for basic human health, happiness, and long-term survival.
 None of this is manageable without an appreciation of history and a careful analysis of past and future purposes.
-Also buildings and flowers are pretty.

 Also, buildings and boats and trees and flowers are pretty.